3 Steps to Help You Get Into Your Dream University

 3. Carefully answer all parts of the application—and double-check everything!

-This final tip may appear as simple as it seems: double-check again and again.
-Yet many students still make similar mistakes that could’ve been avoided before they even submitted their applications.
+This final tip may appear as simple as it seems: Double-check again and again.
+Yet many students still make similar mistakes that could’ve been avoided before they submitted their applications.
 The best way to avoid silly mistakes is to double- or even triple-check every question on your application.
-Colleges are going to see whether or not you’ve devoted time to answer college-specific questions on the Common App or other application portals.
+Your schools will see whether you’ve devoted time to answer college-specific questions on the Common App or other application portals.
 Make sure you answer all parts of your application carefully and correctly.

 Related: 11 Steps to Finalizing and Submitting Your College Apps

 Still looking for your dream university?
-Browse dozens of school profiles in our International Colleges & Universities digital magazine and find your perfect fit!
+Browse dozens of schools on our CollegeXpress featured profiles page to find your perfect fit!

 Like what you’re reading?